-The Anthropologist’s Guide For Emigrating to Australia
+For an Anthropologist Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for an Anthropologist.
 Before we examine the skills required to be recognised as an Anthropologist it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of an Anthropologist determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.

 While we appreciate that each case is unique, we always strive to secure the best possible outcome from the Skills Assessing Authorities in Australia.
-Experience has proven that a positive accreditation result is an essential first step to a successful case.
+Experience has proven that efforts and expertise in this area are often the keys to a successful case.

 Ensuring Anthropologists Are In High Demand

-Every skilled migrant wants to know that they will be able to secure the best role that matches their personal requirements quickly and easily in Australia.
+Every skilled migrant wants to know they will be able to secure a job quickly and easily when they are in Australia.
 The Australian emigration system ensures that they can.

-The Skills in demand are placed on priority lists.
-These lists range from those skills in high demand across the entire country to those skills with only limited demand within rural areas.
-Depending on the list a skill is on will determine which visa(s) are available to people within that profession.
+The Skills in demand are then broken down into priority lists.
+These lists range from those skills in high demand across the country to those skills with only limited demand within rural areas.

-190, 407, 491 (S/T), TSS (S), 494 Visa streams.
+- 190, 407, 491 (S/T), TSS (S), 494

 Skills and Experience Required To Be an Anthropologist